 #6 Use Email Marketing to Get Personal

-People are very quick to spam or trash an email that doesn't align with their needs and expectations at a given time, and that means the secret is discovering your customers' needs and personalizing your offerings to match.
+People are swift to spam or trash an email that doesn't align with their needs and expectations at a given time, and that means the secret is discovering your customers' needs and personalizing your offerings to match.

 #7 Foster Customer Loyalty

-It’s something that big hotel chains do particularly well.
-Fostering customer loyalty plays a critical role across countless industries, but it is of special importance for the hotel business.
+It's something that big hotel chains do particularly well.
+Fostering customer loyalty plays a critical role across many industries, but it is of particular importance for the hotel business.